IvorySQL/ivory-operator/docs/content/architecture/overview.md

 ## Kubernetes StatefulSets: The IVYO Deployment Model

-IVYO, the Ivory Operator from Highgo, uses [Kubernetes StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) for running Ivory instances, and will use [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for more ephemeral services.
+IVYO, the Ivory Operator from IvorySQL, uses [Kubernetes StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) for running Ivory instances, and will use [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for more ephemeral services.

 IVYO deploys Kubernetes Statefulsets in a way to allow for creating both different Ivory instance groups and be able to support advanced operations such as rolling updates that minimize or eliminate Ivory downtime.
 Additional components in our